 Dear Lord, we come to you as a parish family asking for peace and unity please hear our prayer.
 We offer You our time and talent in humble service.
 We also come to You in thanksgiving for favors granted.
 In times of sorrow and trial, we know you will be our comfort.
 Grant us Your guidance as we continue on this journey.
 May we wisely use the gifts You give us.
 FAITH, that You will be our anchor.
 HOPE, that You will be our salvation and LOVE, that we may share these gifts with our brothers and sisters, both in our church family and also in our community.
 Amen

 Prince of Peace Parish, as it is known today, has been in existence since 1992, but its history goes back much further.
 We are the renewal of seven former Parishes (St. Adalbert, St. Casmir, St. John the Evangelist, St. Josaphat, St. Matthew, St. Michael, and St. Peter) which made up a powerful history of the South Side community of Pittsburgh, PA.
 The product of a deep ethnic community and a city centered around the Steel Mill, the roots of each of the seven former Parishes were rich with faith, family life, Church life, traditions, and customs.
 Over the last twenty years, the area has undergone rapid change with the loss of the Steel industry, families moving on, and a city with financial struggles.
-Even though many moved to the semi-suburb areas surrounding the South Side, they continued to be active members within their respective Parishes.
+Even though many moved to the suburbs, they continued to be active members within their respective Parishes.

 In the early 1990’s, with the reality of a shortage of Priests and financial issues related to many of the Churches, it was necessary for the Diocese of Pittsburgh to evaluate all of the Parishes and make some very difficult decisions.
 In 1992, the seven Parishes of the South Side were reorganized into one Parish, Prince of Peace, and four of the seven Church buildings would remain open along with its Parish school.
 While many accepted the change, this restructuring was a difficult one, but the deep faith of its Parishioners remained strong.